dresende/node-orm2/Readme.md

 ## Validations

+The module [Enforce](http://github.com/dresende/node-enforce) is used for validations.
+For people using previous validators, they're still present, some as links to enforce, others not.
+We advise you to start using `orm.enforce` instead of `orm.validators`.
+For a list of possible validations, consult the [module](http://github.com/dresende/node-enforce).

 You can define validations for every property of a Model.
 You can have one or more validations for each property.
 You can also use the predefined validations or create your own.